 Physical exercise is a great way to maintain physical fitness and enhance the overall performance of your body.
 The benefits of regular exercise cannot be overstated, including good body development, preventing aging, building and strengthening muscles, weight loss, and so much more.
 All of these benefits are vital if you want to live a long and healthy life.

-The average gym goer prefers to spend more time building upper body strength and building muscles on the arms and chest.
-This is often done by cutting down on leg days.
-The result is an un-proportioned body that is not only unsightly but can also pose several physiological problems.
+The average gym goer prefers to spend more time building up their upper body strength, and this is typically done by cutting down on leg days.
+The result is an un-proportioned body that is not only unsightly, but it can also pose several physiological problems.
 Different angles of leg exercises benefit different muscle groups.
 To reap the benefits from leg raises you need to start with the proper form and have patience.

-- Improve your posture
+- Improves your posture

-- Reduce risk of injury
+- Reduces the risk of injury

 With regular exercise, especially by doing planks, you learn how to balance yourself and keep your body stable, therefore reducing the risk of injury.